benchristel/sindarin/the-tengwar.md

 In its most ancient form, Sindarin was only written using _cirth_ or runes.
-However, when the exiled Noldor brought the _tengwar_ to Middle-earth, the Sindar readily adopted the new writing system.
+However, when the Noldor brought the _tengwar_ to Middle-earth, the Sindar readily adopted the new writing system.

-Though most of the _tengwar_ system was invented by the Noldo Fëanor in Aman, the Sindar appear to have added one _tengwa_ of their own invention, the _hwesta sindarinwa_ [.t o].
-This was used
-to represent the sound HW.
-It is in origin a modification of [.t c], which is used in Sindarin to represent CHW.
+The word _tengwar_ is Quenya, not Sindarin—owing to the fact that the writing system is of Noldorin origin.
+The Sindarin word for the _tengwar_ is [.s tîw], but you'll rarely see this word outside of Sindarin texts.
+Most people call the writing system by its Quenya name, regardless of what language they're writing about.
+Many terms closely associated with _tengwar_ (_telco_, _lúva_, _ómatehta_) are also Quenya.

 The great versatility of the _tengwar_ led to the development of many different Sindarin modes.
 By the Third Age there were at least three modes in use, each with its own spelling conventions.
 This book covers the two most common ones.

-The oldest Sindarin mode is that of Beleriand, which uses full _tengwar_ rather than _tehtar_ for vowels.

 ## The Mode of Beleriand

+The oldest Sindarin mode is that of Beleriand—the land where the Teleri led by Elwë dwelt, and where the first encounter between Sindarin and the _tengwar_ occurred.
+This mode uses full _tengwar_ rather than _ómatehtar_ for vowels.

 The letters of the Beleriand mode, shown in Figure 1, correspond one-to-one with Sindarin sounds.
-Because the letters of this mode represent Sindarin sounds, rather than letters in our alphabet, you'll get more out of this chapter if you've read the chapter on pronunciation that starts <a href="#pronunciation" class="pageref"></a>.
+Because the letters of this mode represent Sindarin sounds, rather than letters in our alphabet, you may want to refer back to the chapter on pronunciation that starts <a href="#pronunciation" class="pageref"></a>.

 You'll notice
 many similarities to the Brogan mode <a href="#writing-english-with-tengwar" class="pageref"></a>.
 Notable differences include the use